 "Material" means any audio, visual or audio-visual material or any information or data.

-“Football Authorities” means The Football League, Premier League, Football Association, the Football Association of Wales, FIFA, UEFA and any other relevant governing body of association football.
+“Football Authority” means each of the English Football League (EFL), the Premier League, The Football Association, the Football Association of Wales, FIFA, UEFA and any other relevant governing body of association football.

 11.1 The throwing of any object within the Ground without lawful authority or excuse.